-Currently, the Board consists of four (4) members, comprising of one (1) Independent Non-Executive Chairman, a Group Managing Director/Non-Independent Executive Director, and two (2) Independent Non-Executive Directors.
+Currently, the Board consists of five (5) members, comprising of one (1) Independent Non-Executive Chairman, a Group Managing Director/Non-Independent Executive Director, and three (3) Independent Non-Executive Directors.

-The Board has taken steps to integrate sustainability issues as core of its strategic formulation.
-The Board is supported by general managers, who enables it to assess and ensure that sustainability governance is structured and functioning through the various levels of management.
-Further information on the Group's Corporate Governance practices are detailed in the Statement on Corporate Governance on pages 25 to 36 of this Annual Report.
+The Board has taken steps to integrate sustainability issues as the core of its strategic formulation.
+The Board is supported by general managers, who enable it to assess and ensure that sustainability governance is structured and functioning through the various levels of management.
+Further information on the Group's Corporate Governance practices are detailed in the Statement on Corporate Governance on pages 32 to 42 of this Annual Report.